The FLOW token is an integral part of the overall Flow ecosystem. There is a lot more to cover, but here are a few key concepts.

 The Service Account administrates other smart contracts that manage various aspects of the Flow network, such as epochs and (in the future) validator staking auctions.

 Besides its special permissions, the Service Account is an account like any other in Flow.
-During the early phases of Flow's development, the account will controlled by keys held by Dapper Labs.
+During the early phases of Flow's development, the account will be controlled by keys held by Dapper Labs.
 As Flow matures, the service account will transition to being controlled by a smart contract governed by the Flow community.

 We are supporting ECDSA with the curves